SiddharthShyniben/community-health/templates/README.md

 Description
 ===========

 This is where we start with the description.
-Keep it short, but convincing.
+Keep it short but convincing.
 -->
 {display-name} is a {tool/utility/feature} which helps you to {whatever it does}.
 Additional line of info about your project.
-Don't go overboard, people won't read it.
+Don't go overboard.
+People won't read it.

 <!--
 Banner